Are saunas and ice baths good for wrestlers?

 5. Potential improvement in mood

-How long and what temperature is ideal?
+How long and at what temperature is ideal?

-• Exposure time: 3 to 10 minutes , depending on your experience and tolerance.
+- Exposure time: 3 to 10 minutes , depending on your experience and tolerance.

-• Frequency: 2 to 4 times per week is enough to notice real benefits.
+Frequency: 2 to 4 times per week is enough to notice real benefits.

 Please note:

-• People with heart problems or low blood pressure should consult a doctor.
+- People with heart problems or low blood pressure should consult a doctor.

-• Never do it alone , especially if it's your first time.
+- Never do it alone , especially if it's your first time.

 Can you do it at home?

 Yes.
-You just need:
+You only need:

-✅ A large bathtub or container
+✅ A bathtub or large container

 ✅ Very cold water + ice packs